Try Out Our NEW Disneyland Ticket Calculator!

 Cosmic Ray’s Starlight Café | Quick Service Restaurant

 Think of Cosmic Ray’s Starlight Café as a classic American diner in space.
-We’re talking hot dogs, cheeseburgers, a Spicy Chicken Sandwich with bacon and sriracha aioli, chicken strips, Greek salad, and even a Greek Salad with Chicken Strips.
-For vegetarians, there’s an Impossible Burger and plenty of options for those with allergies and gluten issues.
+We’re talking hot dogs, cheeseburgers, a Spicy Fried Chicken Sandwich with spicy aioli, chicken strips and even a plant-based Patty Melt for the vegetarians and vegans out there.
 There’s also a toppings bar available to make your meal your own.
 With tons of indoor and outdoor seating and out-of-this-world entertainment by Sonny Eclipse, this quick service restaurant can get busy, but if you’re able to find a table, it’s a decent place to eat with plenty of kid-friendly meal choices and glorious A/C.

 Joffrey’s Coffee & Tea Company | Snack Stand